The rack congruence condition and half congruences in racks: Discussion: Congruences in general Alexander quandles

 is a $\rt$-congruence on $A$. \end{proposition}

 It then follows that a $\integer[t^{-1}]$-submodule of $A$ defines a $\lt$-congruence on $A$, and a \zttinv-submodule defines a quandle congruence on $A$.
-Moreover, a quotient quandle $A/{\sim}$ of an Alexander quandle is again an Alexander quandle if and only the congruence classes are the cosets of a \zttinv-submodule $D$ of $A$.
+Moreover, it is easily checked that a quotient quandle $A/{\sim}$ of an Alexander quandle is again an Alexander quandle with respect to the induced $\zttinv$-module structure given by